 This recipe is the perfect balance of tangy, creamy and sweet flavor.
 Fresh bell peppers provides an amazing crunch, while eggs add a boost of protein for a more satisfying macaroni salad

 With plenty of variations to suit any palate, everyone will want seconds.
 This easy to make side dish is perfect for any occasion.
-We love this recipe with holiday spiral ham, and with summer meals or BBQs.
+We love this recipe with holiday spiral ham and Buttermilk Fried Chicken.
 It pairs perfectly with Air Fryer Cheeseburgers or Crockpot BBQ Chicken Sandwiches.

 Old Fashioned Macaroni Salad